mheap/nexmo-developer/_use_cases/en/add-a-call-whisper-to-an-inbound-call.md

 ### Create an application

-Create a new Nexmo application and save the private key - you'll need this later.
+Create a new Vonage application and save the private key - you'll need this later.
 Replace `https://example.com` with the URL of your own application for both the "answer" and "event" arguments in this command:

 ```bash
 nexmo app:create "Call Whisper" https://example.com/answer https://example.com/event --keyfile app.key